Frequently Asked Questions

 What does the design process look like?

-Projects typically move through several phases: discovery and feasibility, concept design, design development, permitting, and construction coordination.
+Projects typically move through several phases, from initial due diligence to construction observation.
 We guide clients through each phase with clear communication, defined deliverables, and close collaboration with consultants and builders.
+Every project is unique, and we tailor our approach to each client's and project’s unique needs.

 How long does a typical project take?